veeneck/averseforbarric/content/overview/decisions/all.md

 className: "decisions"
 ---

-I wish I remember who I heard it from, but the idea was the players enjoy decisions.
+I wish I remember who I heard it from, but the idea was that players enjoy decisions.
 The more you can add, the better.
 To take it a step further, if a decision now can impact the game later, that's even better.
 There shouldn't be decisions just for the sake of decisions -- they should affect the story or gameplay in some way.
-That's the goal with the scene.
+That's the goal with this scene.
 Each time a decision is available (after combat, during travel, etc), this scene will be presented with a choice.
 The list of all decisions and when they are available is below.

 <img src="/images/wiki/Decision.jpg" width="100%" style="margin-bottom: 25px" />